carmichaeldylan-cdpro/Docker_Hpool_Miner/README.md

 If runing on Unraid you must add the `--network="host"` to the config to allow for connectivity

 ## Config file
-Edit config file and add `apiKey`, change name if you wish and change `scanMinute` to what you like.
-I have mine set to 1 You can just copy this template and save as config.yaml but has to be in this format exact.
+Edit config file and add `apiKey` minus {}, change name if you wish and change `scanMinute` to what you like.
+I have mine set to 1
+You can just copy this template and save as config.yaml but has to be in this format exact.
 ```
 path: